 Having so many gurus bleat their cases through online bullhorns overwhelms us with unhelpful noise.
 As a result, most people distrust dietary advice.

 So they continue to do more of the same – even though they sense that more of the same isn’t healthy.
 The longed-for clarity remains elusive.

 I would never claim to have cornered the dietary truth.
 My only wishes are to learn to:

 - buy groceries for my family

 My approach to every book I read in 2021 will blend natural skepticism with a desire to discover positive points.

-Next week, check back for my thoughts on a book that convinced some vegans to start eating meat again!
+Check back soon for my thoughts on a book that convinced some vegans to start eating meat again!